It’s not easy speaking about animals in Korean, is it? Especially when “your pet or a visit to the zoo” pops up in the conversation.

 How to use the Name of Animals in Korean Sentences?

-Korean grammar is difficult to learn. so many rules & so little time But luckily, you don’t need a grammar book to use the names of animals in a sentence.
+Korean grammar is difficult to learn. so many rules & so little time But luckily, it’s okay not to use a grammar book to use the names of animals in a sentence.

 Need to say sentences in Korean like “Do you have pets”?
 Or “What’s your favorite animal”?
 Well, we’ve got you covered Just follow these simple examples first and you’ll be able to ask and answer questions in Korean like a pro!